maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 ## Block paramaters

 1. Parameter `state` gives the tree built up from the keys from which the applet should be initialised.
 2. The applet returns up updated state (indentical format: maxima expression) for evaluation by a PRT.
-This is linked to an input with parameter `input-ref-???`.
+This is linked to an input with parameter `input=`.
 3. `height` and `width` paramaters exist.
 TODO: examples/specs.